 - In a casserole or large baking pan, marinate pork chops for 15 minutes per side with Dale's Seasoning or other marinade.

 - Preheat your grill over medium-high heat, until the grill reaches about 400F.

 - Lightly grease your grill pan with non-stick cooking spray or olive oil.
-(Do this before placing the grill pan on the grill or you could cause a small grease fire and risk being burned)

 - Place the grill pan on the grill and allow to come to temperature.